Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 17 Pa.
 Code § 11.215

-State Parks and Game Lands Unmanned Aircraft Restrictions
+Unmanned Aircraft Restrictions in State Parks and Game Lands

 General

-Department of Conservation and Natural Resources (DCNR) regulations prohibit unmanned aircraft within Pennsylvania state parks, game lands, and designated natural areas unless specifically authorized by DCNR.
-Only six state parks allow drone flight in designated areas: Benjamin Rush State Park (Philadelphia), Beltzville State Park (Carbon County), Hillman State Park (Washington County), Lackawanna State Park (Lackawanna County), Prompton State Park (Wayne County), and Tuscarora State Park (Schuylkill County).
-Special activities agreements available for commercial filming and research (30-day lead time, Part 107 and insurance required).
-All 1.5 million acres of state game lands remain closed to all drone operations.
+Department of Conservation and Natural Resources (DCNR) prohibits drone operations within Pennsylvania state parks and game lands unless specifically authorized.
+Allows DCNR to restrict drone use to protect public safety, wildlife, and natural resources.
+Six state parks designated for recreational drone flight in designated areas: Benjamin Rush (Philadelphia), Beltzville (Carbon County), Hillman (Washington County), Lackawanna (Lackawanna County), Prompton (Wayne County), and Tuscarora (Schuylkill County).
+Special activities agreements available for commercial work and filming (30-day lead time, insurance and Part 107 required).

-Effective: Oct 12, 2018Summary offense; specific penalties vary
+Effective: Oct 12, 2018Summary offense; specific amounts vary

 View source

-Game Commission Prohibition on Drone Use for Hunting and Wildlife Recovery
+Prohibition on Using Drones for Hunting and Wildlife Management

 hunting